zhenjiao/openlocTest/loc/ja/articles/cloud-services-php-create-web-role.md

 ## How to: Publish your application

 To publish your application, you need to first import your publish settings  with the **Import-PublishSettingsFile** cmdlet, then you can publish your application with the **Publish-AzureServiceProject** cmdlet.
-Details on using each of these cmdlets can be found in [How to: Import publish settings] と [How to: Deploy a cloud service to Azure] respectively.
+Details on using each of these cmdlets can be found in [How to: Import publish settings] and [How to: Deploy a cloud service to Azure] respectively.

 [execution model-web sites]: /develop/net/fundamentals/compute/#WebSites
 [execution model-vms]: /develop/net/fundamentals/compute/#VMachine